Frequently Asked Questions

-No. Component GMAT/GRE scores must be reported from the same date.
+No. Component GMAT/GRE scores must be reported from the same test.

 What if my official GMAT/GRE scores arrive after the deadline?

-We must have your official GMAT/GRE score by the application deadline, which is February 1 for all applicants.
+We must have your official GMAT/GRE score to issue the official admission offer.
 ETS generally takes 12-15 working days to send the scores.
 Any delay in official score will delay the admission process.
 So please plan accordingly.

 How long does it take for UH to receive my scores?

 Usually, official scores will be reported to UH four weeks after you take the test.

 Is the TOEFL required for foreign applicants?